laravel/pennant/notes.md

 Feature::register('foo', Lottery::odds(1 / 1000));
 ```

-or they may be returned from the Closure..
+Lotteries may also be returned from the Closure...

 ```php
 <?php